Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Approximate the Bilevel Programming Problem

 Here $\hat{\theta}(\lambda, S^{tr})$ can be deterministic or random.
 In this perspective, we can view the unrolled differentiation (UD) and cross-validation (CV) algorithms as two implementation of Eq.~\eqref{eq:ablo}.

 \textbf{Unrolled differentiation.} The UD-based algorithms~\cite{franceschi2017forward,franceschi2018bilevel,fu2016drmad,maclaurin2015gradient,shaban2019truncated} solve Eq.~{(\ref{eq:ablo})} via performing finite steps of gradient descent in both levels.
-Given a hyperparameter, the inner level performs $K$ updates and returns the corresponding hypothesis, which is a function of the hyperparameter.
-The outer level updates the hyperparameter a single step by differentiating through inner updates, and the inner level optimization repeats given the updated hyperparameter.
+Given a hyperparameter, the inner level performs $K$ updates, and keeps the whole computation graph.
+The computation graph is a composite of $K$ parameter updating functions, which are differentiable with respect to $\lambda$, and thereby the memory complexity is $\mathcal{O}(K)$.
+As a result, the corresponding hypothesis is a function of the hyperparameter.
+The outer level updates the hyperparameter a single step by differentiating through inner updates, which has a $\mathcal{O}(K)$ time complexity, and the inner level optimization repeats given the updated hyperparameter.
 Totally, the outer level updates $T$ times.
 Formally, it is given by Algorithm~\ref{algo:ud}, where we omit the dependency of $\lambda$ and $\theta$ on $S^{val}$ and $S^{tr}$for simplicity.

 In some applications~\cite{liu2018darts,franceschi2018bilevel}, $\mtr$ and $\mval$ can be very large and we cannot efficiently calculate the gradients in Algorithm~\ref{algo:ud}.
 In this case, stochastic gradient descent (SGD) can be used to update the hyperparameter (corresponding to line 8 in Algorithm~\ref{algo:ud}) as follows: